Open for Business: The Nest Co-Working looking to help entrepreneurs soar

 PEORIA, Ill.
-(WMBD) – It’s quiet at the The Nest Co-Working in downtown Peoria.
-But it’s where some of Central Illinois’ most talented minds meet with hopes of getting their ideas to soar.
+(WMBD) — It’s quiet at The Nest Co-Working in downtown Peoria, but it is where some of Central Illinois’ most talented minds meet with hopes of getting their ideas to soar.

 “The Nest Co-Working Space is Peoria’s only not-for-profit co-working hub.
 It is also a space for innovators and entrepreneurs to experiment and play,” said Andrew Ngui, the Director of Innovation and Startups at the Greater Peoria Economic Development Council.